Amey-Thakur/BANGALORE-HOUSE-PRICE-PREDICTION/README.md

 # BANGALORE HOUSE PRICE PREDICTION
  [Try the application](https://bangalorehousepriceprediction.herokuapp.com)

+ **This project is a part of my Training and Internship in Data Analytics, Machine Learning and AI using Python at Diginique TechLabs.**

   - [Model](https://github.com/Amey-Thakur/BANGALORE-HOUSE-PRICE-PREDICTION/blob/main/BHPP/bangalore-house-price-prediction-model.ipynb)